ccn-ccn/MyNetworkSocial/README.md

 #### **Why Join the Beta?**

 Get early access to the future of Social Media.
-Come be a part of the Proof of Distribution economy. 👉 **[Sign up now](https://mynetworksocial.com)**
+Come be a part of the Proof of Distribution economy. 👉 **[Sign up](https://mynetworksocial.com)**

 ---